mixu/ghost-render/readme.md

 ![screenshot](./screenshot.png)

+## The resulting output

+The output HTML is fully static.
+This means that you could, for example, point a HTTP server at the output folder and be done with it or push the output folder to Amazon S3.

+For example, here is how I deploy my own blog: `aws s3 sync ./output/ s3://some-s3-bucket/some-folder/ --delete --exclude "node_modules/*"  --exclude ".git"` (assuming credentials are in the necessary environment variables and that the AWS CLI is installed).

 ## Adding metadata to each post

 Each blog post can have metadata associated with it.
 To set the metadata, start your markdown file with a metadata block that looks like this: